Sexual coercion among animals

-Sexual coercion among animals is the use of violence, threats, harassment, and other tactics to help them forcefully copulate.
+Sexual coercion has been observed in many clades of animals, including mammals, birds, insects, and fish.
+It includes the use of violence, threats, harassment, and other tactics.
 Such behavior has been compared to sexual assault, including rape, among humans.

 In nature, males and females usually differ in reproductive fitness optima.
 Males generally prefer to maximize their number of offspring, and therefore their number of mates; females, on the other hand, tend to care more for their offspring and have fewer mates.
 Because of this, there are generally more males available to mate at a given time, making females a limited resource.
 This leads males to evolve aggressive mating behaviors which can help them acquire mates.

-Sexual coercion has been observed in many clades, including mammals, birds, insects, and fish.
 While sexual coercion does help increase male fitness, it is very often costly to females.
 Sexual coercion has been observed to have consequences, such as intersexual coevolution, speciation, and sexual dimorphism.

 Male adaptations

 Harassment/aggression

 Harassment is a technique used by males of many species to force females to submit to mating.
 It has been observed in numerous species, including mammals, birds, insects and fish.
 Aggression and harassment have been documented in the males of guppies (Poecilia reticulata), bottlenose dolphins (Tursiops aduncus), botos (Inia geoffrensis), dusky dolphins (Lagenorhynchus obscurus), Hector's dolphins (Cephalorhynchus hectori), grizzly bears, polar bears, and ungulates.
 It is also seen in Chinook salmon (Oncorhynchus tshawytscha), red-spotted newts (Notophthalmus viridescens), and seed-eating true bugs (Neacoryphus spp.).
 Furthermore, it is prevalent in spider monkeys, wild Barbary macaques (Macaca sylvanus) and many other primates.

 In basically all major primate taxa, aggression is used by the dominant males when herding females and keeping them away from other males.
 In hamadryas baboons, the males often bite the females' necks and threaten them.
 Wild chimpanzees can charge at females, shake branches, hit, slap, kick, pound, drag, and bite them.
 Orangutans are among the most forceful of mammals.
 Bornean orangutans (Pongo pygmaeus) exhibited aggression in almost 90 percent of their copulations, including when the females were not resisting.
 A possible explanation for aggressive behaviors in primates is that it is a way for males to train females to be afraid of them and be more likely to surrender to future sexual advances.